 Trade finance technology, often abbreviated as TradeTech, refers to the use of technology, innovation, and software to support and digitally transform the trade finance industry.
 It is often considered to be a subcategory of the more widely used term, FinTech.
-TradeTech, which can include several technologies, puts a particular emphasis on the application of technology and software to modernize trade finance.
+TradeTech, which can include several technologies, puts a particular emphasis on the application of technology and software to modernise trade finance.

 These technologies include but are not exclusively limited to cloud computing, optical character recognition (OCR), internet of things (IoT), big data analytics, artificial intelligence (AI), quantum computing, distributed ledger technology (DLT) and application programming interface (API).

 TradeTech can be used by any firm in the international trade ecosystem.
 While TradeTech applications are often developed by large banks or innovative technology companies, the applications themselves are not limited to this demographic.